Goodwill in Accounting: Meaning, Valuation, and Why It Matters

 Why is goodwill listed as an asset?

-These non-tangible elements contribute to higher profits and a solid advantage over competitors.
-Goodwill is noted after acquisitions, representing the excess amount of consideration paid over the fair market valuation of recognised assets.
+These non-tangible elements contribute to higher profits and a solid competitive advantage over competitors.
+Goodwill is noted after acquisitions, representing the excess amount of consideration paid over the fair market value of recognised assets.

 This accounting method echoes our conviction in the prospective future benefits of these merged businesses.